-Running a workshop with key stakeholders across the business is a good way to reveal problems or refine.
+Running a workshop with key stakeholders across the business is a good way to reveal problems.
 Each stakeholder should present one or more problems in their space explaining why it is a problem.
 The group will then rationalise using 'complexity vs public value' to determine which problem(s) are good candidates for this process.
-Subsequent meetings and workshops may be required to refine further.
+Subsequent meetings and workshops may be required to refine this further.

 (as opposed to)

 In this example there is no guarantee that a booking system will reduce the number of patients who do not attend their appointment.

 Once a problem has been identified it is important to understand the benefits that could be realised from both the customers’ and government’s perspective.
 To do this we use a variety of measurements: